msobanjo/courseware/topics/powershell/modules/navigation/README.md

 /etc/hosts
 ```
 ### Relative Paths
-Accessing the absolute path for all files can be tedious work, relative paths make it possible to access files and folders that are relative to your current location in the file system (your working directory).
+Accessing the absolute path for all files can be tedious work.
+Relative paths make it possible to access files and folders that are relative to your current location in the file system (your working directory).
 For example, if you were in the `C:\Windows\System32\drivers` folder on Windows, we would only need to execute the following command to get into the `C:\Windows\System32\drivers\etc folder`:
 ```powershell
 cd etc
 ```
-This works because the current working directory that you are in and the relative path that is specified in the command are added together; resloving to the abosolute path of the file or folder.
+The current working directory that you are in and the relative path that is specified in the command are added together; resolving to the absolute path of the file or folder.

 Relative paths are especially useful if you are needing to reference a directory that is “backwards” in the filesystem.
 You can accomplish this by using `..` as the relative path: